channgo2203/channgo2203.github.io/_posts/2020-12-30-Xequation.md

 ![Xequation]({{ site.url }}/img/Xequation.png){:height="30%" width="30%"}

 The objective of __`Xequation`__ is to provide:
+* Solutions and tool development for verifying the robustness and reliability of Machine Learning (ML)-based safety-critical applications such as localization, perception, and planning modules in autnomous driving software stack
-* Overall architecture and design solutions for autonomous vehicle technology such as the software infrastructure and the middleware
+* Overall architecture and design solutions for autonomous driving technology such as the software infrastructure and the middleware
 * Solutions for integrating autnomous driving software modules such as perception module integration
-* Solutions and tool development for verifying the robustness of autnomous driving software modules that have probabilistic features such as localization, Machine Learning (ML)-based perception, planning modules